Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Update-AzureRmADApplication.md

 ## DESCRIPTION
 Updates an existing azure active directory application.
-To update the credentials associated with this application, please use New-AzureRmADAppCredential cmdlet.
+To update the credentials associated with this application, please use the New-AzureRmADAppCredential cmdlet.

 ## EXAMPLES